 Multistate trucking companies have many resources at their disposal, which can make pursuing a personal injury claim against them time-consuming and expensive.
 At the Law Offices of Anidjar & Levine, we handle these cases without requiring you to pay money upfront for our services.
 We operate on a contingency basis, which means that you pay nothing until you receive compensation from the parties responsible for your accident.
 Call today to learn more about how to get started on the claims process.

 Semi-Truck Crashes in Florida

-According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), medium or heavy trucks weighing 10,000 pounds or more were involved in more than 32,000 vehicle crashes in 2018.
-Those crashes resulted in 673 injuries and 44 fatalities to drivers and passengers.
+According to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV), medium or heavy trucks weighing 10,000 pounds or more were involved in more than 28,000 vehicle crashes in 2020.
+Injuries occurred in at least 500 of these crashes.
 The statewide accident rates for these heavy commercial vehicles are high, especially on the sprawling interstate highways that run through the state.
 As a result, traffic crashes with big rigs are common.